black-sheep-dev/harbour-sailhub/README.md

 The development is in an early state at the moment.
 Lot of functionality is missing.
-The authentication is done with an access token you need to generate on your GitHub profile page first.
+The authentication is done with an access token.
+You need to generate one on your GitHub profile page first.

 ## Implemented Features
-- Browse Repos and User profiles
+- Search Repos and Users
+- Follow User
+- Watch / Star Repos

 ## Planned Features
 - Two-Factor Authentication with OAuth2 (Qt OAuth2 functionality needs at least Qt 5.8 / Sailfish OS 3.4 has antique Qt 5.6 libraries)